How to Stay on Top of your Assets in a Content-Heavy World

 In our experience many content producers (e.g. Product/Solutions Marketing) are developing content because someone put it on a TO DO list rather than producing content based on the persona they are trying to reach, where that persona is in their journey, and filling strategic content gaps.
 In this blog, we’ll present practical tips to improve your content by:

-- Mapping content by persona & journey
+- Mapping content by persona and journey

 - Scoring content quality by personas and journey